Black Girl Pictured Underneath Image Of Noose In School's Chat Room

 The boys have apologized and were suspended for the last few days of the school year but Aina’s mother says that’s not enough.

-“The first step expel the students and second step educate the population that this is not acceptable.”
+“The first step is remove the boys from the school, they can not be allowed to come back,” Aina’s mother said.
+“The second step is to educate the population to let the people know that this behavior is not acceptable.”
 Aina’s mother said.

 She says the police are investigating the case and the family has hired an attorney.